Qatar–Saudi Arabia diplomatic conflict: Jordan

 While Jordan has some sporadic tensions with Qatar with regard to Al Jazeera, Jordan refused to cut ties completely with Qatar, as the country is dependent on aid from the Gulf nations to function the economy.
 Public pressure inside also forced Jordan to decide its decision carefully.
 In 2019, Jordan restored relations with Qatar.
 Both Qatar and Saudi Arabia are major financiers for Jordan, and the Jordanian authorities have long been afraid such tensions could provide more opportunities for Iran to destabilize the region.

 Egypt

 Egypt supports Saudi Arabia and has cut off official ties with Qatar since 2017, in light of Qatar's accused support for Muslim Brotherhood, and has remained unchanged over the issues.

 Iran

 Iran has been one of the major supporters for Qatar, though its support is limited.
 Iran has unofficially supported some of Qatar's policies while Qatar restored ties with Iran.

 Kuwait

-Kuwait, a similar Gulf country with Qatar and Saudi Arabia, offered to be a mediator in the conflict.
+Kuwait, a similar Gulf country with Qatar and Saudi Arabia, maintained diplomatic relations with both countries and offered to be a mediator in the conflict.
 However, there has been skepticism over Kuwait's role on mediating the disputes, mainly due to Saudi pressure to cut ties with Qatar.